MVTOP: Multi-View Transformer-based Object Pose-Estimation: INTRODUCTION

+There are methods that approach this problem from a rule-based perspective, but the leaderboards of common benchmarks have been topped by deep-learning-based methods for some time now \cite{hodanBOPChallenge20202020,nguyenBOPChallenge20242025}.
+Usually, a backbone is used to extract image features.
+In indirect approaches, the features are used to generate 2D--3D correspondences that are used by the PnP algorithm to determine the object pose.
+In contrast, direct approaches use the features to directly regress the pose.
+Many methods pass additional depth information as an additional channel (RGB-D) to improve the pose estimate along the $z$-axis.
+However, using additional depth maps is related to higher financial costs since depth cameras are usually more expensive than RGB cameras, and it can also introduce a higher computational burden.
+Instead, multiple RGB images of the same scene can be used to determine the object pose.
+Because multiple views introduce geometric consistency, the depth estimate can be improved without requiring a depth map.
+Furthermore, pose ambiguities where the pose of an object cannot be inferred from one view can be solved with the help of additional views, e.g., a cup where the handle is not visible in the first view.
 In situations where the pose cannot be inferred from one view alone, an early fusion and processing of the view-specific features is essential.
 This can be visualized using a regular die (\Cref{fig:die}).
 For each view of the die (Views~1 and~2), four possible poses are valid, i.e., four rotations around 90° along the current view axis.
 A correct pose estimation with either of these views is impossible.
 The correct die pose can be determined only by combining the information of both views, i.e., by knowing their relative camera poses.
 For the die, this pose ambiguity is discrete and limited to four possible poses.
 However, there are cases where the pose ambiguity is continuous (see \cref{sec:Dataset}).
 In the special case of the die, one can think of hand-crafted solutions where a multi-view pose estimation network could predict a set of poses (in this case four) for each view, and via a consistency check, the correct pose could be inferred; see, e.g., \cite{liUnifiedFrameworkMultiView2018}.
 However, such approaches may not generalize well and also fail for objects where the set of poses that match an observation is not discrete but continuous.
 Additionally, occlusion can induce ambiguities that cannot be enumerated exhaustively in an offline pre-processing stage.
 Overall, resolving pose ambiguities in a post-processing phase in which only poses from single views are considered is inherently very difficult.